What Does a Community Health Worker Do? And How Do I Become One

 Where they work

-Given that they need to be accessible by the communities they support, CHWs often move around, visiting homes, distributing information, running group programs, and being present in community locations where people know they can meet with them.
+Given that they need to be accessible to the communities they support, CHWs often move around, visiting homes, distributing information, running group programs, and being present in community locations where people know they can meet with them.

 Community health worker responsibilities

-Here are some common responsibilities that CHWs share:
+Some common responsibilities that CHWs share include:

 • Helping people understand their health or social conditions